msmiller/magicbus/README.md

 `#channel` - this is for "interests".
 For instance, an email service would want to know about Agents and Offices to be able to find mail templates, so it would subscribe to `[#agents, #offices]` to be notified of any updates.

-`rpcXXXXXXXXXXXXXXXX` - these are ad-hoc channels used for waiting for and sending RPC-like responses to requests.
+`rpc.XXXXXXXXXXXXXXXX` - these are ad-hoc channels used for waiting for and sending RPC-like responses to requests.
 The channel name is created by MagicBus and destroyed once the round-trip is complete.

 ## How RPC Mode Works